Effective Reducibility for Statements of Arbitrary Quantifier Complexity with Ordinal Turing Machines: Reducibility between basic set theoretical principles

 \end{remark}

-In \cite{Ca2018}, Lemma $7$, it was stated with only a rather sketchy argument that relations that raise cardinalities cannot be OTM-reducible to relations that do not.
-Unfortunately, as Lemma \ref{powercard}(5) below demonstrates, this is false; the statement is true for oW-reducibility, but not for OTM-reducibility.
+In \cite{Ca2018}, Lemma $7$, it was stated with only a rather sketchy argument that relations that raise cardinalities cannot be OTM-reducible to relations that do not.\footnote{After writing this article, it was brought to our attention that this fact was already pointed out in the Master's thesis of Jasper Stammes, see Lemma 4.1 on p.
+33 of \cite{StammesMaster}.} Unfortunately, as Lemma \ref{powercard}(5) below demonstrates, this is false; the statement is true for oW-reducibility, but not for OTM-reducibility.
 (We note that this still covers all applications of Lemma $7$ made in \cite{Ca2018}.)
 We give here the corrected version (which is a variant of Hodges' ``cardinality method'' explained in \cite{Hodges}), with a more careful argument.